-To gain executive buy-in, the case for 360 feedback needs to be clear, concise, and focused on value.
+To gain executive buy-in, the case for 360 feedback needs to be clear, concise, and focused on its value.
 The aim is to demonstrate how it supports organisational priorities, delivers measurable benefits, manages risk, and minimises disruption.
 Use the following to guide your business case:

 Strategic Drivers